Ward Hadaway assists clients in gaining planning permission for £175m garden village development

 Ward Hadaway has had a long-established relationship with Coolmore Land Limited, part of Tolent, having acted for Coolmore since 2009 when it first acquired an interest in the site with a view to future developments.

-Melissa Flynn, an associate in Ward Hadaway’s Built Environment team, said: “This has been a significant project and one which fully demonstrates the range of skills and capabilities of our team.
+Ward Hadaway’s Built Environment team, said: “This has been a significant project and one which fully demonstrates the range of skills and capabilities of our team.
 Our dedicated planning experts have worked with our client from initial concept, advising on legal matters around the planning, judicial review and section 106 agreement with colleagues in the wider Built Environment Team also advising on the sale of the site to Home Group and other developers.

 “The garden village scheme will significantly boost the local economy, providing quality affordable homes, investment, innovation and jobs.
 We are proud to have assisted Tolent in this significant development project and we look forward to seeing the development come to fruition.”